jessejohns-1/node-db2-project/README.md

 ## Introduction

-In this challenge, you will write an API that can be used to manage _Cars_ stored in a Relational Database.
+In this challenge, you will write an API that can be used to manage _Cars_ stored in a Relational Database../

 ## Instructions